 Science engagement reflection points

-- Make everyone feel included and that the science belongs to them.
-Don’t distance it or make it feel like the ‘possession’ of others (of the presenter or scientist)
+- How do we use language and imagery to make everyone feel included in science – and not make it feel like the ‘possession’ of others (of scientists or the museum)?

 - Use personal pronouns – you, we, your, our etc. and use gender neutral visual and verbal language and messages.

-- Explain any museum ‘jargon’.
+- Explain any science or museum ‘jargon’.
 Not all visitors will understand our common terminology such as ‘interactive, objects, labels etc.’

-- New information should feel like a natural extension/stretch of what people already know.
+- Don’t start with an assumed level of knowledge, new information should feel like a natural extension of what people already know.

-- Where possible, communicate what science is and how it works.
-It is not just about knowledge; it is a way of thinking and exploring the world around us.
+- Broaden people’s ideas of what counts as science and communicate how science works, how it is more than knowledge; it is a way of thinking, working and being curious about the world around us.

 - Let people know what science skills they are using in the activities/ experiences and help them to recognize that they have these skills.